ynov-kopenkinda/b2/reseaux/lab4.17/lab4.17.md

 Create a rule like the one shown on the image below:
 ![](./images/2021-01-18_13-21.png)

 To allow the connection between wan on port 7717 and m3 on port 6317 we need to configure a port forward.
-To do this, go to `Network > Interfaces > Port Forwards` and create a rule as follows:
+To do this, go to `Network > Firewall > Port Forwards` and create a rule as follows:
 ![](./images/2021-01-18_13-24.png)
 We can test that the connection works by creating a new NAT2 and a new Alpine linux machine named m4, setting it's network configuration to:
 ```